The Ultimate In Birding Tours

 First, we pass through the western Taurus Mountains, but eventually, we emerge onto the dry, rolling uplands of the Central Plateau.
 Life in this harsh landscape has become easier in recent years, but the villages still seem pretty rough and ready and the shepherds still have their flocks guarded by ferocious-looking dogs equipped with spiked collars to deter attacking wolves.
 We will keep a lookout during the journey for such species as Black Kite, Rook and Northern Raven.

-Turkey, Georgia & Cyprus: Day 12 Today we will explore the high valleys and mountain slopes of the Aladag range, part of the Eastern Taurus, which rise to 3910m (12,829ft) at the summit of mighty Demirkazik.
+Turkey, Georgia & Cyprus: Day 12 Today we will explore the high valleys and mountain slopes of the Aladag range, part of the Eastern Taurus, which rises to 3910m (12,829ft) at the summit of mighty Demirkazik.
 The scenery is magnificent and our birding will be carried out against a backdrop of snow-covered peaks, jagged crags and sheer cliffs.
 There are many interesting birds here and we shall be looking in particular for Bearded Vulture (or Lammergeier), Finsch’s and Isabelline Wheatears, White-winged Snowfinch, the attractive little Red-fronted Serin and Asian Crimson-winged Finch.
 By hiking to higher levels we should see four other great birds: Caspian Snowcock, Radde’s Accentor, Alpine Accentor and the remarkable Wallcreeper.
 Also to be found are Griffon Vulture, Golden Eagle, Horned (or Shore) Lark, Eurasian Crag Martin, Grey Wagtail, Black Redstart, Common (or Rufous-tailed) Rock Thrush, Alpine and Red-billed Choughs, Rock Sparrow and Rock Bunting.

 Turkey, Georgia & Cyprus: Day 13 This morning we will visit the famous marshes and lakes of Sultansazligi, an internationally important wetland area.
 Amongst the many species we may encounter in this fine area, dominated to the north by the towering volcanic cone of Erciyas Dagi (3916m), are Greater Flamingo, Ruddy Shelduck, Mallard, Red-crested Pochard, Ferruginous Duck, Long-legged Buzzard, Eurasian Hobby, Greater Sand and Kentish Plovers, Northern Lapwing, Whiskered Tern, Turkestan Short-toed Lark (found here in an isolated population, restricted to Central Turkey), Eurasian Skylark, Savi’s and Moustached Warblers, and perhaps Bearded Reedling and the nomadic Rosy Starling.